sbadillo/sbadillo.github.io/README.md

 * Needed to add a requirements.txt file with pelican, ghp-import, etc.
 * See .travis.yml to see what Travis is doing
 * Modified Makefile on this part:
+* remember to git submodule update --init --recursive after adding the pelicans-plugins as a submodule

 ```
 github: publish